Apply for residency as a parent to a minor child who is a Danish citizen

 You may need:

 to fill in the application form

-The application form includes detailed instructions for how to fill it in and which types of documentation you can attach.
+The application form includes detailed instructions for how to fill it in and which types of documentation you must attach.

 Applying from abroad

 You can submit your application at a Danish mission (embassy or consulate), or an outsourcing office in the country where you live.